 Textbook, ISBN: 978-0817644451, Springer Verlag, 2003.

 The first book that presented constraint logic programming languages and constraint solving systems in a uniform and concise way.
-A standard reference for more than a decade.
+A standard reference for two decades now.

 "...a very valuable book that I wholeheartedly recommend..."